POLE and POLD1 and the Polymerase Proofreading–Associated syndrome (PPAP)

 For individuals with significant polyps (3 before 30 or more than 10 lifetime), recommendations are based on other hereditary polyposis syndromes such as attenuated Familial Adenomatous Polyposis syndrome and usually include annual screening.

 Perhaps surprisingly, the cancers are usually associated with a very good prognosis.
-The abnormal proteins (called neopeptides) are highly immunogenic.
+All those mistakes results in abnormal proteins (called neopeptides).
+These proteins are different from the usual proteins made by cells and are highly immunogenic.
 This means the immune system quickly spots and destroys the cancer cells.
 These cancers also show good response to the new class of cancer treatments called immune checkpoint inhibitors